NetEase/pomelo-logger/README.md

 process.env.RAW_MESSAGE = true;
 ```

-in pomelo, you just configure the log4js file and set **lineDebug** for true
+in pomelo, you just configure the log4js file and set **rawMessage** for true
 ```
 {
   "appenders": [